Consoom.Soy

 3 min read ·

-Introduction We all know and hate the GNOME desktop environment.
+We all know and hate the GNOME desktop environment.
 It’s the dreaded “anti-user” human interface guidelines, that, quite frankly, make Windows and macOS look perfectly usable.
 But what if I told you that our criticism stems from all the wrong reasons, and why you should give GNOME a second chance, or at least, a try.
 In this article I will make a case for using GNOME, and why it is by far the most unique desktop environment there is.

 Linux is about the Journey